gaultier/c/clone-gitlab-api/README.md

 # clone-gitlab-api

 Clone locally all git projects from Gitlab.
-This is handy for example to search locally with `ripgrep` very quickly, or hack on projects.
+This is handy for example to search locally with a grep-like program very quickly, or hack on projects.

 Every project is cloned concurrently for maximum performance and the memory usage of the main process remains **under 4 MiB** even with thousands of big projects (without counting git's own memory usage, of course), and the single executable is ~70 KiB.